iverds/booster2019-graphql/presentation/booster.md

 ---

+# GraphQL.
+What is it?

-- It let's us specify the the data we need in a query
+- It lets us specify the the data we need in a query
-- Easy to write correct
+- Easy to write correctly
-- Get schema and typing
+- Schema and typing
 - No silver bullet

 ---